A gathering of rural people who support youth on their journey to whole health.

 Who We Are

-The Rural Communities Project is an initiative of Prevent, funded by the Youth Marijuana Prevention & Education Program of the Washington State Department of Health.
-Huge support comes from the fiscal agent, ESD 112.
-Prevent has been connecting and supporting communities since 2003.
-Additional initiatives are funded by state and federal grants, made possible by volunteers like you.
+The Rural Network is an initiative of Prevent, funded by the Youth Marijuana Prevention & Education Program (YMPEP) of the Washington State Department of Health.
+Huge support comes from the fiscal agent, Educational Service District 112 (ESD 112).

 Who We Serve